Ratko Varda: Professional career

 Varda came up through Partizan's youth system and made his debut during the 1995–96 season, before making himself eligible for the 2001 NBA draft.
 He ended up not getting selected but still found himself on the Detroit Pistons roster to the start of the 2001–02 season.
 Varda ended up spending two seasons in the NBA on the rosters of the Pistons and the Washington Wizards.
 However, he was officially featured in only 1 game.
 Varda's first and last NBA game was on February 12, 2002, in a 71–99 loss to the Phoenix Suns where he played for 5 and half minutes and record 5 points and 1 rebound.

 In January 2003, he returned to Europe and signed with Union Olimpija until the end of the 2002–03 season.
 In the 2003–04 season he played in the Greek Basket League with Apollon Patras.
 In the 2004–05 season, he played with Beşiktaş of the Turkish Basketball League.

 In the 2006–07 season, he played in the Spanish Liga ACB with Real Madrid, but he could not finish the season due to an anterior cruciate ligament in his left knee.

 On October 29, 2007, he signed for the entire season of the Spanish championship with ViveMenorca, having recovered from his knee injury.

 On August 21, 2008, he signed a two-year contract with the Lithuanian champions BC Žalgiris from Kaunas.
 Because of the financial problems of the club, he left Žalgiris in late November.
-The details of his financial arrangements at the bankrupt club became publicly known when he wrote an open letter to the public discussing the issue.